 - IGC,The Economic Costs of Piracy, 18.06.2012.

 - Group Lending Without Joint Liability, joint with Jon de Quidt and Maitreesh Ghatak.
-Revised and Resubmitted at Journal of Development Economics.This paper contrasts individual liability lending with and without groups to joint liability lending.
+Forthcoming in the Journal of Development Economics.This paper contrasts individual liability lending with and without groups to joint liability lending.
 We are motivated by an apparent shift away from the use of joint liability by microfinance institutions, combined with recent evidence that a) converting joint liability groups to individual liability groups did not affect repayment rates, and b) an intervention that increased social capital in individual liability borrowing groups led to improved repayment performance.
 First, we show that individual lending with or without groups may constitute a welfare improvement over joint liability, so long as borrowers have sufficient social capital to sustain mutual insurance.
 Second, we explore how the lender’s lower transaction costs in group lending can encourage insurance by reducing the amount borrowers have to pay to bail one another out.
 Third, we discuss how group meetings might encourage insurance, either by increasing the incentive to invest in social capital, or because the time spent in meetings can facilitate setting up insurance arrangements.
 Finally, we perform a simple simulation exercise, evaluating quantitatively the welfare impacts of alternative forms of lending and how they relate to social capital.

 - Market Structure and Borrower Welfare in Microfinance, joint with Jon de Quidt and Maitreesh Ghatak.Motivated by recent controversies surrounding the role of commercial lenders in microfinance, we analyze borrower welfare under different market structures, considering a benevolent non-profit lender, a for-profit monopolist, and a competitive credit market.
 To understand the magnitude of the effects analyzed, we simulate the model with parameters estimated from the MIX Market database.
 Our results suggest that market power can have severe implications for borrower welfare, while despite possible information frictions competition typically delivers similar borrower welfare to non-profit lending.
 In addition, for-profit lenders are less likely to use joint liability than non-profits.